OguzhanUmutOzgur/solana-on-chain-fee-updater/README.md

 ```

 ### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Synchronous
 By default, the script will make simultaneous requests to update therefore some transactions may fail.
-In this case, the script will retry failed NFTs after 5 seconds.
-The script is expected to work just fine but it could trigger unexpected cases.
-In any case, it won't harm the Metadata.
+In this case, you may need to re-execute the script with exactly same command until you get `All NFTs are already updated!` as console output.

 You can use `-s` to make the calls sequentially.
 It would take much longer than the default way but it is safer in non-immediat cases.